multiscale/muscle3/docs/source/releasing.rst

   git checkout -b release-x.y.z develop

-MUSCLE 3 uses `Semantic Versioning`_, so name the new version accordingly.
+MUSCLE3 uses `Semantic Versioning`_, so name the new version accordingly.

 Update the changelog
 --------------------